 What do I mean?
 Put simply, our anxiety is an emotion, with an energy of its own.
 Consider that the anxiety and stress you feel may be giving you a message.
 If so, it's important that you listen to it!
 For example, anxiety may be a message to slow down, to learn how to relax, and/or to take better care of yourself.

 IF you can see your anxiety as neither inherently good or bad, it can help you be in touch with its purpose and function.
 Ironically, seeing it in this manner can help you accept its presence and reduce your tendency to have anxiety about the anxiety itself.
-This 'secondary anxiety' (fear of the fear) can be a very disabling thing, and is one of the first things I talk with anxious clients about in counseling.
+Fighting and resisting the anxiety will generally make it worse.
+This 'secondary anxiety' (fear of the fear) can be a very disabling thing, and is one of the first things I address with clients who identify anxiety as a major issue.

 These methods for treating anxiety and stress are evidence-based.
 However, I must tell you, while some people can do this on their own, many if not most people find that consultation with a mental health professional greatly improves their ability to integrate and sustain their improvements.
 This is particularly true if your anxiety is generalized and tends to be prevalent in much or most of your daily life.